Ildar84/site/readme.md

 ========================
 http://photocentric.herokuapp.com

-This site contains information about Photocentric group's products and has order features.
-There's only products section is working and Cart functionality.
+This site contains information about Photocentric group's products and has order features. **There's only products section is working and Cart functionality**.

 Motivation:
 -----------